shivashant25/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 ## Lab objectives
  In this lab, you will perform the following in M365 Defender portal:
 - Task 1: Manage Incidents
-- Task 2: Investigate & Mitigate the Alerts
+- Task 2: Investigate Alerts
+- Task 3: Apply Microsoft Defender for Office 365 preset security policies

 ## Architecture Diagram